NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * Interstitial modules (``scheme_pre`` and ``scheme_post``) can be included if any part of the physics scheme must be executed before (``_pre``) or after (``_post``) the ``module scheme`` defined above.
-  These situations are described in more detail in Section 5.1.
+  These situations are described in more detail in :numref:`Section %s <DynamicBuildCaps>`.

+.. _IOVariableRules:

 Input/output Variable (argument) Rules
 ======================================